vstyler96/suyu/README.md

 SPDX-FileCopyrightText: 2018 suyu Emulator Project
 SPDX-License-Identifier: GPL-2.0-or-later
 -->
-<h3>To Nintendo Legal Team: You cannot defeat us, even if you take me down, more would come.
-If you taken them down as well, still more would come.
-You have lost this battle. </h3>

 <h4>This project DOES NOT suppot piracy, you are required to source your own games and keys, we make no money off this project (mainly so that Nintendon't sue us lol)</h4>